 Skin cancer is the most common form of cancer in Canada.
-In 2002, there will be more than 72,000 new cases of this increasingly prevalent skin disease, including 3,900 malignant melanoma.
-Amongst the 68,000 non melanoma skin cancer there is a ratio of 4 to 1 of Basal Cell Carcinoma (BCC) on Squamous Cell Carcinoma (SCC).
+In 2004, there were more than 76,000 new cases of this increasingly prevalent skin disease, including 4,200 melanomas.
+Within the 71,800 non-melanoma skin cancers reported, there was a ratio of four Basal Cell Carcinomas (BCC) to one Squamous Cell Carcinoma (SCC).
 More than ever, skin cancer seems to occur in younger individuals.
 Squamous and basal cell cancers are the most common, but rarely fatal, forms of skin cancer.
-Exposure to UV radiation can cause these forms of cancer.

-Malignant melanoma is a less common, but potentially deadly, type of skin cancer.
-Melanoma has been linked to intense intermittent and long-term exposure to ultraviolet radiation during childhood.
+In most cases, they are caused by UV exposure.
+Melanoma is a less common, but potentially deadly, type of skin cancer.
+The main factors that predispose an individual to the development of melanoma seem to be recreational exposure to the sun and a history of sunburn.
 The risk of developing skin cancer increases as total exposure to UV radiation increases.
 People with fair skin who burn easily are also more at risk of developing skin cancer.